PkSinghDev/Web_Automation_with_Selenium_Using-Python/README.md

 # Web Automation with Selenium Using Python
-## Automated Submission in Codechef.com using Chromedriver Selenium and Python
+## Automated Submission in Codechef.com using Chromedriver, Selenium and Python

 ### **Objective of Project ::: Submit a Coding Solution to a Problem in Codechef.com by Automating the manual submission process**